xwp/stream/readme.txt

  * Multisite view of all activity records on a network
  * Language support for Arabic, Czech and Slovak

-Built with performance in mind, Stream won't pollute your default posts table with records or slow down content querying on your site.

-Stream is built to extend, allowing developers to easily build their own connectors to track any type of action in the activity stream (developer documentation coming soon).

 **See room for improvement?**